 This session examines several payments trends, including customer behavior, new payments entrants, and merchant strategies.
 We look at how these trends affect current payments revenue/volume and what financial institutions can do to prepare for the changes.

 What skills and knowledge are required in an institution’s payments area?
 What manager position(s) need to be created?
 Where would key functions report?
 This session examines key organizational strategies to manage payments, with takeaways including a responsibility matrix and suggested org chart.

 The New Branch Imperative – Taking the hard actions to ensure survival

 Getting a Grip on Delivery Channel Integration

-With efficiency pressures and shifts in consumer behavior, financial institutions are increasingly focused on innovation and customer experience in their delivery channels.
+With efficiency pressures and shifts in customer behavior, financial institutions are increasingly focused on innovation and customer experience in their delivery channels.
 Best practice institutions are seeking ways to optimize their investments in delivery channels while creating a more integrated customer experience that is supported by advanced technological and marketing capabilities.
 It this session we discuss ways to develop an integrated delivery channel plan that benchmarks and analyzes the organization’s delivery channel capabilities and identifies strategic opportunities as well as gaps in performance.

 Return on Channel: Convergence and Funding Innovation

 How can the right mix of channels provide value to customers, increase revenue for the institution, and align internal resources – all at the same time?
-This session explores a potential mix of future channels as well as the idea of casting off channels that no longer make economic sense.
-We also discuss how money saved from this rationalization can be used for delivery capabilities that may be lacking, or others that promise higher returns in the future as institutions re-think their channel strategies.
+This session explores the potential mix of future channels as well as the idea of casting off channels or capabilities that no longer make economic sense.
+We also discuss how money saved from this rationalization can be used for digital delivery capabilities that may be lacking, or others that promise higher returns in the future as institutions re-think their channel strategies.
 The session was designed to provide valuable takeaways for CEOs, CFOs and CIOs.